Józef Światło: Aftermath

-The highly publicised defection of Colonel Światło, not to mention the general hatred of the Ministry of Public Security among Poles, led to changes in late 1954, as first the 10th Department and soon afterwards, the entire Ministry, was broken up and reorganised; many officials were arrested. Światło's scandal contributed to the events of political liberalisation in Poland, known as the Polish October.
+The highly publicised defection of Colonel Światło, not to mention the general hatred of the Ministry of Public Security among Poles, led to changes in late 1954, as first the 10th Department and soon the entire Ministry was broken up and reorganised; many officials were arrested. Światło's scandal contributed to the events of political liberalisation in Poland, known as the Polish October.
 For a long time, it was uncertain if Światło was dead or still alive.
 Information on him was protected by the US witness protection program; there were rumours that he died in the late 1960s, 1975 or 1985.
 In 2010, the United States government stated that he had died on 2 September 1994.
 Documents relating to him are still classified in the United States and not available to researchers.